Risk Factors Dashboard

 Griffon’s operating companies face intense competition in the markets they serve.
 Griffon competes primarily on the basis of technical expertise, product differentiation, quality of products and services, and price.
 There are a number of competitors to Griffon, some of which are larger and have greater resources than Griffon’s operating companies.
 Griffon's operating companies may face additional competition from companies that operate in countries with significantly lower operating costs.

 Many HBP and CPP customers are large mass merchandisers, such as home centers, warehouse clubs, discount stores, commercial distributors and e-commerce companies.
 The growing share of the market represented by these large mass merchandisers, together with changes in consumer shopping patterns, have contributed to the increase of multi-category retailers and e-commerce companies that have strong negotiating power with suppliers.
-Many of these retailers import products directly from suppliers based in low-cost countries to source and sell products under their own private label brands to compete with HBP and CPP products and brands, which puts increasing price pressure on the products of these businesses.
+Many of these retailers import products directly from suppliers based in low-cost countries to source and sell products under their own private label brands to compete with HBP and CPP products and brands, which increases pricing pressure on our products.
+In addition, the intense competition in the retail and e-commerce sectors, combined with the overall increasingly competitive economic environment, may cause certain HBP or CPP customers to experience financial difficulty, or fail.
 In addition, the intense competition in the retail and e-commerce sectors, combined with the overall increasingly competitive economic environment, may result in a number of customers experiencing financial difficulty, or failing in the future.
 The loss of, or a failure by, one of HBP’s or CPP’s significant customers could adversely impact our sales and operating cash flows.

 To address all of these challenges, HBP and CPP must be able to respond to these competitive pressures, and the failure to respond effectively could result in a loss of sales, reduced profitability and a limited ability to recover cost increases through price increases.
 In addition, there can be no assurance that Griffon will not encounter increased competition in the future, which could have a material adverse effect on Griffon’s financial results.